hunainhyder/next-auth-jose-zod/README.md

 - First run the API using `pnpm run dev` command
 - Then in Postman go to `/api/auth/register` endpoint and send new user registeration data in request body using POST method.
-- Then in Postman go to `/api/auth/login` endpoint and send new user registeration data in request body using POST method.
+- Then in Postman go to `/api/auth/login` endpoint and send user data to login in request body using POST method.
-- Then in Postman go to `/api/users/me` endpoint and send new user registeration data in request body using POST method.
+- Then in Postman go to `/api/users/me` endpoint to get current logged in user details using GET method.
-- Then in Postman go to `/api/auth/logout` endpoint and send new user registeration data in request body using POST method.
+- Then in Postman go to `/api/auth/logout` endpoint to logout using GET method.

+Sample Test Images